mozilla/treeherder/docs/infrastructure/administration.md

-When setting up a connection make sure to change the "Use SSL" option to `require` and set the "SSL CA File" option to point at the AWS public CA certificate, which for convenience can be used [direct from the Treeherder repository][aws-rds-cert].
+When setting up a connection make sure to change the "Use SSL" option to `require` and set the "SSL CA File" option to point at the AWS public CA certificate, which for convenience can be used [directly from the Treeherder repository][aws-rds-cert].
 If using another MySQL client, see the [RDS SSL docs] for more details.

 The public instance hostnames can be found via the [RDS console][aws us-east-1 rds console]